-We've briefly mentioned Historium in our Montessori Family Books for February.
-Our daughter really enjoyed looking at the illustrations in this big book of historical artifacts, including the large cuneiform tablet.
+We've briefly mentioned Historium in Montessori Books for Africa & Black History.
+Kaia really enjoyed looking at the illustrations in this big book of historical artifacts, including the large cuneiform tablet.

 Lastly, we used this Encyclopedia of World History to round things out and stimulate interest along the way.
 The Deer Bookmark is one of several she's enjoying right now and we'll share more about that below.

-This turned out to be an incredibly interesting experience for our daughter.
+This turned out to be an incredibly interesting experience for Kaia.
 In fact, she spent quite a bit of time just exploring information in these resources as we made our way through the story.
-Our younger kids focused on other tasks at this time.
+The younger kids focused on other tasks at this time.

-Looking back, I'm glad we chose to do this lesson with only our oldest in the room.
+Looking back, I'm glad I chose to do this lesson with only Kaia in the room.
 It gave her the opportunity to really take her time and explore these new concepts as we learned about communication and the language of early humans, all the way to modern times.
 I noticed her nestled up to these books at various times throughout this great lesson experience.

 Early Human Pictograms to Contemporary Farmhouse Window Art

-Afterwards, they decided to create some window art to honor the deer that greet us in the morning and keep us company throughout the day.
-They used this Oh Deer! printable and they enjoyed it so much they completed every activity in the packet.
+Afterward, they decided to create some window art to honor the deer that greet us in the morning and keep us company throughout the day.
+They used this Oh Deer! printable and they enjoyed it so much that they completed every activity in the packet.

-This activity left our kids wondering what other kinds of important information can they share without needing to write a lot of, if any, words to convey their message.
+This activity left the kids wondering what other kinds of important information can they share without needing to write a lot of, if any, words to convey their message.

 Chinook Salmon Pictograms and Diagrams